Skip to content

 What is equal employment opportunity (EEO)?

 Equal employment opportunity requires that all individuals be treated equally with regard to all employment actions.
-It prohibits discrimination on the basis of race, color, religion, sex (including pregnancy, gender identity, and sexual orientation), national origin, age (40 or older), disability, or genetic information.
+It prohibits discrimination on the basis of race, color, religion, sex (including pregnancy, child birth, or related conditions, gender identity, and sexual orientation), national origin, age (40 or older), disability, or genetic information.
 It ensures that all applicants and employees, regardless of their protected characteristics, have a fair opportunity in the hiring process and in competing for promotions and have equal access to educational training and professional development opportunities.